Bush Search and Rescue Victoria's comprehensive manual details how the organisation works along with search procedures, policy and techniques.

 A large day pack of sufficient capacity to carry the items listed for day searching, including a sleeping bag, is essential as well as the normal pack.
 As an alternative, the normal pack may be used in place of the day pack, provided a sturdy bag which can be easily carried is brought for the balance of your equipment, e.g. sturdy sports bag.

-Clothing should be brightly coloured, if possible, to aid recognition in the bush, or a bright panel or pack cover could be used with day pack or weekend size pack.
-BSAR usually issues a bright pack cover for the duration of the search.
-These have proved to be very effective for visibility in scrub, poor light and snow.
+For members not yet issued with uniforms, clothing should be brightly coloured, if possible, to aid recognition in the bush, or a bright panel or pack cover could be used with day pack or weekend size pack.
+High visibility BSAR vests will also be issued at search base.

 Remember that searching is often done in much rougher terrain and scrub than would normally be experienced on bushwalking trips, hence the need for such items as scrub gloves, tough long pants and gaiters.